Council continues to take measured precautions to ensure we keep our staff and community safe.

 Increased hygiene protocols

 Remember the most effective things you can do is to practice social distancing (stay 1.5m from others) and good hygiene.
-The Federal government has launched a campaign for the community on how to best protect yourself: more info.

 Council has increased hygiene protocols at all our public facilities including installation of hand sanitiser and posters and stickers with hand washing instructions as well as additional cleaning services.